ahinagangopadhyay/ahinagangopadhyay/README.md

-- 👋 Hi, I’m @ahinagangopadhyay
-- 👋 I am a Computer Science and Engineering student at National Institute of Technology Durgapur.
+- 👋 Hi, I’m @ahinagangopadhyay.I am a Computer Science and Engineering student at National Institute of Technology Durgapur.

-- 👀 I’m interested in learning new technologies,competitive programming and coding.
+- 👀 I’m interested in learning new technologies and enhancing my coding and technical skills.
-- 🌱 I’m currently learning Web Development and Data Structures and Algorithms.
-- 😄 Pronouns: She/Her

 <!---